 With the cost of living so high right now, money is tight for everyone.
-So we’ve put together a list of twenty great free things to do this weekend.
+So we’ve put together a great list of 20 free things to do this weekend.

 Our bank accounts might be running on empty, but why should that stop us from doing fun things?